AndradaCincu/Research-Practice/README.md

 W2: I applied cnn-lstm but had the same errors I had last time.
 I had only cnn and with that I had no problems, but when I apply cnn-lstm I have errors.
 I'll try one more method and if that fails I'll look for a paper that applies cnn on the BreakHis dataset this week.
 And next week I'll start my own implementation.

 W3: I fixed the error I had.
 I applied CNN-LSTM.
-By Wednesday I will fill in the results from the experimental part of the readings in the paper.

-W4:
+W4: I have collected the data and visualized the data from the chosen dataset and will continue with the preprocessing.
+In parallel with the experimental part, still having a few bugs to work out.

 W5: